FHA cash out refinance guidelines and mortgage rates for 2018

 You may not add any borrower to the loan who does not live in the home.
 These are known as non-occupant co-borrowers, and are not allowed for cash-out loans.

 Generally, you can’t add a second mortgage to the FHA cash out loan unless both loans add up to 85% of the home’s value or less.
 However, you may be able to keep an existing second mortgage and subordinate it under the new FHA loan.
-Subordinating involves receiving a document from the second mortgage lender stating its loan is in lower priority than the new FHA loan.
+Subordinating involves receiving a document from the second mortgage lender stating it’s okay to get a new first mortgage.

 In most areas of the country, the maximum FHA loan limit is $294,515 for 2018.
-However, maximum loan amounts go up to $679,650 in places like Los Angeles, California, and New York, New York.
+However, maximum loan amounts go up to $679,650 for one-unit homes in places like Los Angeles, California, and New York, New York.
 Check our loan limits calculator.

 FHA loan rates are low, leading to more homeowner eligibility for this program.
 Lenders are loosening standards, and are eager for FHA cash out business.
 Homeowners can get competing quotes and go with the rate that works best for them.